VSPA K-9 Sections

 havens.
 They, too, suffered from costly ground assaults and mortar shelling.

-had to be able to fight on the ground."
 Above Published in AF Times

 Military Dog History